Understanding Neurodiversity

 Post-Traumatic Stress Disorder (PTSD)

-Existing as someone who is neurodivergent in a world created for neurotypical people is incredibly stressful,21 especially for those who are undiagnosed and blame their differences on character flaws.
+Existing as someone who is neurodivergent in a world created for neurotypical people is incredibly stressful,20 especially for those who are undiagnosed and blame their differences on character flaws.

-Masking, or trying to behave in a neurotypical way when this does not come naturally, takes a lot of energy, effort and causes much anxiety.22 In addition, neurodivergent people are at higher risk for bullying, abuse, and exploitation than neurotypicals.23 Because of this, a high percentage of the neurodivergent population has a history of trauma.24
+Masking, or trying to behave in a neurotypical way when this does not come naturally, takes a lot of energy, effort, and causes much anxiety.21 In addition, neurodivergent people are at higher risk for bullying, abuse, and exploitation than neurotypical people.22 Because of this, a high percentage of the neurodivergent population has a history of trauma.23

-There is an overlap between neurodivergent presentation and trauma symptoms, which may be due in part to the high number of people on the spectrum who also have a history of being abused.25 This can lead to neurodivergent people being diagnosed by doctors or psychologists with post-traumatic stress disorder, anxiety disorder, panic disorder, bipolar disorder, agoraphobia, or OCD and having their behaviors attributed to trauma rather than to their neurodivergent status.26
+There is an overlap between neurodivergent presentation and trauma symptoms, which may be due in part to the high number of people on the spectrum who also have a history of being abused.24 This can lead to neurodivergent people being diagnosed by doctors or psychologists with post-traumatic stress disorder, anxiety disorder, panic disorder, bipolar disorder, agoraphobia, or OCD, and having their behaviours attributed to trauma rather than to their neurodivergent status.25

-Also, very importantly, trauma rewires the brain and so people who were born neurotypical but who have suffered through enough trauma can develop post-traumatic stress disorder which causes neurodivergence.
+Additionally, it is crucial to understand that trauma can rewire the brain.
+So, people who were born neurotypical but who have suffered through enough trauma can develop post-traumatic stress disorder, which causes them to become neurodivergent.

 If you have been diagnosed with any of the conditions mentioned above, it’s possible you could be neurodivergent.
 Suppose you have never been diagnosed but resonate strongly with the descriptors for one or more types of neurodivergence.
-If possible, you should seek a psychologist’s official diagnosis, which can relieve and reduce potential risks.27 Additionally, you can discover more about neurodivergence by learning about people’s lived experiences.28
+If possible, you should seek a psychologist’s official diagnosis, which can help alleviate and mitigate potential risks.26 Additionally, you can discover more about neurodivergence by learning about people’s lived experiences.27

-Whether you seek a formal diagnosis or not, Happy Soul Path honors self-diagnosis.
+Whether you seek a formal diagnosis or not, I honour self-diagnosis.
 Self-diagnosis is a valid form of identification and is the only accessible diagnostic avenue for many people at this time.

 While neurodivergence is common, many individuals only realize they are neurodivergent once they are far into adulthood.
-In the past, only people with specific traits were thought to be on the spectrum; this is why, although neurodivergence is common, many individuals only realize they have a differently wired brain once they are middle-aged or older.29 Only in the last while have psychologists and doctors realized how prevalent neurodivergence is.
-Society is lagging in awareness, and most people have yet to discover that many neurodivergent adults are in influential positions of power and play important roles in society, such as engineers, lawyers, doctors, professors, editors, accountants, etc.
+In the past, only people with specific traits were thought to be on the spectrum; therefore, although neurodivergence is common, many individuals only realize they have a differently wired brain once they reach middle age or older.28 Only in the last while have psychologists and doctors realized how prevalent neurodivergence is.
+Society is lagging in awareness, and most people have yet to learn that many neurodivergent adults hold influential positions of power and play essential roles in society, such as engineers, lawyers, doctors, professors, editors, and accountants.

-There are far fewer females than males who are diagnosed with Autism.30 Girls and women with Autism are often undiagnosed, misdiagnosed, or only receive an Autism diagnosis when they are well into adulthood.
-The DSM5 currently focuses on Autistic traits that males more commonly show.
-Also, psychologists have only recently realized that females with Autism are better at masking their neurodivergent traits.31
+There are far fewer females than males who are diagnosed with autism.29 Girls and women with autism are often undiagnosed, misdiagnosed, or only receive an autism diagnosis when they are well into adulthood.
+The DSM-5 currently focuses on autistic traits that males more commonly present with.
+Psychologists have only recently realized that females with autism are better at masking their neurodivergent traits.30

-Many individuals are currently undiagnosed and struggling to understand their feelings, thoughts, and behaviors.
+Many individuals are currently undiagnosed and struggling to understand their feelings, thoughts, and behaviours.
 They might attribute their neurodivergent characteristics to anxiety or depression, which can appear in similar ways, but they also might believe they have major character flaws.
-This can lead to a lack of self-confidence, feelings of shame, and poor self-esteem.32
+This can lead to a lack of self-confidence, feelings of shame, and poor self-esteem.31

-For many adults, discovering they have ADHD, Autism, or another form of neurodivergence is a positive experience as it helps explain things they didn’t understand about themselves previously.33 It allows them to recognize their strengths, the reasons for many of their problems, and, importantly, that their personality traits are due to differences in how their brain processes and not because they have failed in any way.
+For many adults, discovering they have ADHD, autism, or another form of neurodivergence is a positive experience as it helps explain things they didn’t understand about themselves previously.32 It allows them to recognize their strengths, the reasons for many of their problems, and, importantly, that their personality traits are due to differences in how their brain processes and not because they have failed in any way.

-If you think you may be neurodivergent, I am here to help you learn to love who you are and live a happier life.
+If you think you may be neurodivergent, you can learn to love who you are and live a happier life.
 Let’s schedule a time to connect.

 Book a complimentary Discovery Call here.